jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-7b.md

 The causes of those variations in natural price will be explained next.

-34-35 I shall explain=
+{{< s v="34-35" >}} I shall explain:
 - the circumstances which naturally determine the rate of wages and profits, and
 - how wages and profits are affected by society's=
   - riches or poverty, and
   - advancing, stationary or declining state.

-36 There is a proportion between the monetary wages in all the different employments of labour and the monetary profits in all the different employments of stock.
+{{< s v="36" >}} There is a proportion between the monetary wages in all the different employments of labour and the monetary profits in all the different employments of stock.

-This proportion depends on=
+This proportion depends on:
 the nature of the different employments, and the laws and policies in place.
 This proportion remains the same in the advancing, stationary, or declining condition of the society.

 I shall explain the different circumstances which regulate this proportion.

-37 Lastly, I shall explain the circumstances which regulate rent which affects the real price of the produce of land.
+{{< s v="37" >}} Lastly, I shall explain the circumstances which regulate rent which affects the real price of the produce of land.